Stepping Stone Projects

 The aim of the project was to provide accommodation and support for vulnerable people at risk of homelessness.
 The organisation is now known as Stepping Stone Projects and is a registered charity and a company limited by guarantee.

-Stepping Stone Projects’ support staff work closely with service users on a confidential basis, designing the support around the individual.
-They act as link workers, supporting service users to help them develop the skills, knowledge and confidence needed to maintain a stable home and a structured lifestyle before assisting them in the process of securing or retaining permanent independent accommodation.
+Our support services are aimed at helping our customers to develop the skills, knowledge and confidence they need to maintain a stable home and a structured lifestyle before assisting them in the process of securing or retaining permanent independent accommodation.

 The service consists of 16 self-contained fully furnished flats in a grouped accommodation setting at Redfearn House with communal facilities including garden, laundry, trainer kitchen, meeting room, and access to IT.
 We also offer another 15 independent properties dispersed within the community